-The Occupational Therapy Graduate Program is eight semesters (30 months) long of full-time study which includes 3 summers.
+The Occupational Therapy Graduate Program is eight semester (30 months) long of full-time study which includes 3 summers.
 The first semester begins Summer 1 at the beginning of June.
 There are extensive clinical experiences woven throughout academic coursework.
 The last 2 semesters of the program are spent in 24 weeks of full-time fieldwork placements.
 Projected graduation occurs in December, two and a half years following starting the program.
+Note: starting in fall 2025, the program will be reduced to 24 months which will be reflective in an updated student manual.